strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 In production, make sure the `url` config property is set.
 Otherwise the validation link will redirect to `localhost`.
 More info on the config [here](/developer-docs/latest/setup-deployment-guides/configurations/required/server.md).
 :::

-After having registered, if you have set **Enable email confirmation** to **ON**, the user will receive a confirmation link by email.
-The user has to click on it to validate his/her registration.
+After registering, if you have set **Enable email confirmation** to **ON**, the user will receive a confirmation link by email.
+The user has to click on it to validate their registration.

 _Example of the confirmation link:_ `https://yourwebsite.com/api/auth/email-confirmation?confirmation=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MywiaWF0IjoxNTk0OTgxMTE3LCJleHAiOjE1OTc1NzMxMTd9.0WeB-mvuguMyr4eY8CypTZDkunR--vZYzZH6h6sChFg`

-If needed, you can re-send the confirmation email by making the following request.
+If needed you can re-send the confirmation email by making the following request:

 ```js
 import axios from 'axios';